-I offer affordable mixing and mastering solutions and bring to the table experience in both the home and professional recording studio.
-While I specialize in indie rock and pop, I have mixed and mastered everything from EDM to Jazz as well and I would love to be a part of your next project!
+I offer affordable mixing and mastering solutions and bring experience from home and professional recording studio environments.
+I mix everything from indie rock and pop to EDM and jazz.
+I would love to be a part of your next project!

 Send me an email through 'Contact' button above and I'll get back to you asap.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I always make it a goal to make my most recent project my best, so this amazing artist Kingblue's most recent single "Try To" is what I'm most proud of.
 The rest of his EP, when it's all finished will be what I'm most proud of when I finish that.

 Q: What was your career path?
 How long have you been doing this?